Lymph glands occur in complexes (groups) in different body parts.

 - The first investigation is called a fine needle aspiration biopsy.

 - With this research, a thin needle connected to a syringe is inserted into a gland, and through suction, part of the tissue is drawn into the hand.

 - It is then sprayed onto a glass slide, fixed with a special spray, and sent to a laboratory for staining and examination under a microscope.

 - The second method is lymph node biopsy.

-If a diagnosis cannot be made from the few cells inspected under the microscope or if the swollen lymph glands are too small or in an area too difficult for fine needle aspiration biopsy, a lymph node biopsy is needed.
+A lymph node biopsy is needed if a diagnosis cannot be made from the few cells inspected under the microscope or if the swollen lymph glands are too small or in an area too tricky for fine-needle aspiration biopsy.

 Here specialized surgery is needed to remove an entire lymph gland under local anesthesia.

-Thick slices are then cut from a removed lymph gland cell for examination under the microscope, using special staining methods.
+Thick slices are then cut from a removed lymph gland cell for examination under the microscope, using unique staining methods.

 Overview of swollen lymph nodes